 Data is at the heart of our business.
 We collect, process and use data every time we make contact with our customers.
-For example, data on purchasing habits allows us to give customers great deals on the products they need for their business.
+For example, data on shopping habits allows us to give customers great deals on the products they love to buy.
 Additionally, at all times we ensure that customers are provided with choices over how we use their data and we are transparent with them in how we do this.
 We also hold and use information about our colleagues for business purposes.